mattduck/dotfiles/README.md

     $ source ~/dotfiles/activate.sh

+To always run your shell using the dotfiles environment, add the above line to `~/.bashrc`.
 The activate script will:

-- Export $DOTFILES as the path to the directory of the activation script.
+- Export $DOTFILES as the path to this dotfiles directory.

 - Add $DOTFILES/**/bin to $PATH.